The Council's free, property-specific riparian management plans provide guidance and advice on fencing and planting your waterways.

 - If you've got a 'regionally signiﬁcant wetland' on your ring plain or coastal terrace property, it must be fenced as part of your riparian plan.
 They are wetlands that contain at least 50% native plant species or are habitats for nationally or regionally valuable species.

-- Aim to have your plan fully implemented by the end of the decade.
+- Farmers have always been encouraged to have their plan fully implemented by 2020.
 You'll be issued a Certiﬁcate of Completion when it's completed.
 If you haven't got a certiﬁcate by 2020, it's highly likely you'll need a resource consent, which will require riparian fencing and planting, to continue intensive farming.
 You'll need to meet the cost of the consent and the additional monitoring.

 - Order your plants well in advance – at least a year, and preferably two.
 The Council supplies hundreds of thousands of plants every season, so early ordering is crucial to help keep the tendering process efficient and cost-effective and to ensure a secure supply.